mplpl/unrar_amiga/README.md

 <h3>Hard links in an archive</h3>

 Hard links are supported in a similar way as symbolic links.
 Again, they will only work if target filesystem supports hard links (SFS dos not).
 Otherwise an error will be printed and hard link will be ignored.
-There is no option in unrar that would allow the user to unpack hard links and regular files or symbolic links - so if target filesystem does not support hard links it is not possible to get them unpacked.
+There is no option in unrar that would allow the user to unpack hard links as regular files or symbolic links - so if target filesystem does not support hard links it is not possible to get them unpacked.

 <h3>Reference files in an archive</h3>